 5 + 3;

-and add the numbers 5 and 3?
+and compute the result of 5 plus 3?

 Who taught the processor to understand the Arabic numerals?
 The answer of course is that it doesn’t, processors only work bitwise, on binary numbers.